All Episodes

 Okay, I said, okay, good.

-I mix them up all the time because they look alike and they're they're both on Joe Rogan all the time.
+I mix them up all the time because they look alike and they're both on Joe Rogan all the time.

-So I actually make some up.
+So I just mix them up.

-Yeah, if I were the thinner Weinstein, I would take exception to that look alike.
+Yeah, if I were the thinner Weinstein, I would take exception to that lookalike.

 But I've never been the thinner anything.

-So hey, at least you know AOC would be attracted to you.
+Hey, at least you know AOC would be attracted to you.

 I know, right?

-Oh, sorry, man.
+Oh, I'm sorry, man.

-Yeah, you just you have to follow the money on these things, man.
+Yeah, you just, you have to follow the money on these things, man.

-Like, so you don't think let's get this straight.
+Like, so you don't think, let's get this straight.

 And by the way, have you heard of the delivery services that I have shares in?